 As you might have imagined, Virgin Hotels Chicago is pretty swanky.
 Opened in 2015, this hotel in the heart of the Loop is all done up in red and white, with ultra-modern decor throughout.
 You may never want to leave your sleek, spacious room—it has free Wi-Fi, heavenly soft robes, pour-over coffee, a rainforest shower head, and an app that controls the room’s temperature—but you should.
 There’s so much to explore throughout the hotel itself.

-Hit the “social hour” at The Commons Club any night at 7pm for all the free, fanciful cocktails you can drink, or kick back at Two Zero Three Coffee and Wine Bar, the cozy coffee shop that looks out onto Wabash Avenue.
+Hit the “social hour” at The Commons Club any night from 5 to 6pm, for all the free, fanciful cocktails you can drink, or kick back at Two Zero Three Coffee and Wine Bar, the cozy coffee shop that looks out onto Wabash Avenue.
 Of course, there’s also Miss Ricky’s diner-style restaurant for brunch or lunch, and the super hip rooftop bar and nightclub, Cerise, for an evening of dancing.
-Then there’s The Marquee, an elegant venue where you can call ahead to reserve a table by the windows to take in the night skyline or just hang out by the DJ’s table.
-The hotel also has a 24-hour fitness center, a spa and even private car service via a Tesla—just call ahead, as it’s first-come, first-served.
+Then there’s The Trophy Room, a VIP area where you can call ahead to reserve a table by the windows to take in the night skyline or just hang out by the DJ’s table.
+The hotel also has a 24-hour fitness center.

 But it wouldn’t be “vacation” if you didn’t play tourist a bit.
 The hotel is close to lots of activity, from the Chicago Riverwalk and Millennium Park to the theater district.
 Snag tickets to the Joffrey Ballet or stop by the Divvy station for a quick bicycle ride.
 Stock up on fine meats and cheeses at Pastoral, or have a cold beer at Billy Goat Tavern, just steps away.